schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ### Nix-based Installation (Recommended)

-The Nix method involves installing the Nix build utility/package management software and cloning the OpenLane repository.
+The Nix method involves installing the Nix build utility/package management software and cloning the LibreLane repository.

-You can install Nix and set up the OpenLane binary cache by following the instructions at {ref}`nix-based-installation`.
+You can install Nix and set up the LibreLane binary cache by following the instructions at {ref}`nix-based-installation`.

 Afterwards, you can run an example as follows: